 Recall the Statement of Net Position looks at the Corporation as a whole.
-Table 1 provides a summary of the Corporation's net position for 2014 and 2013.
-2012 is not presented, since 2013 was the first year of operation for the Corporation.
+Table 1 provides a summary of the Corporation's net position for 2018 and 2017.

-LAKE COUNTY LAND REUTILIZATION CORPORATION MANAGEMENT'S DISCUSSION AND ANALYSIS (CONTINUED) FOR THE YEARS ENDED DECEMBER 31, 2014 AND 2013 (UNAUDITED)
+LAKE COUNTY LAND REUTILIZATION CORPORATION MANAGEMENT'S DISCUSSION AND ANALYSIS (CONTINUED) FOR THE YEAR ENDED DECEMBER 31, 2018 (UNAUDITED)